Are you experience highs and lows?

 Cognitive Behavioral Therapy (CBT)

-Cognitive-Therapy treatment helps you look at the connection between your thoughts and emotions with your behaviors.
+Cognitive Behavioral Therapy, or CBT, treatment helps you look at the connection between your thoughts and emotions with your behaviors.
 This model enables you to understand where these thoughts and feelings come from to work on challenging them.
-Much like psychodynamic therapy, CBT can help you bring unconscious drivers to the conscious to work toward healing.
+Much like psychodynamic therapy, Cognitive Behavioral Therapy can help you bring unconscious drivers to the consciousness of working toward healing.
 Then, you will open yourself up to new experiences that can elicit new thoughts and emotions through exercising different behaviors.
 Through this process, you can replace negative thinking patterns with positive ones.
 The belief behind CBT is that healthy, well-adjusted thoughts and feelings often promote productive actions.
 Research shows that CBT is one of the most effective models to date.

 Experiential therapy can help with both past and future experiences.
 Whether you’ve experienced severe trauma or a recent incident that doesn’t sit well with you, experiential therapy can help you work through the emotions and thoughts that stem from your past experiences.
 Using role-play, acting out, art, dance, or other activities that resemble the event, the therapist will help clients name what feelings and thoughts are associated with these experiences.
 With the help of a professionally trained psychotherapist, you will process these thoughts and emotions to make sense of them and feel a resolve.